LucieB-coder/DouShouQi-Swift-Game/README.md

 # DouShouQi-SwiftGame

-This project is a DouShouQi game coded in swift and usable in your terminal.
+This project is a DouShouQi command line game coded in swift and usable in your terminal.
-So far, only the board of the game is code, the rest will follow soon.
+So far, only the board of the game is coded, the rest will follow soon.

 To launch the project, open the `xcworkspace` file in XCode and run the project `DouShouQi_CLI`.

-Here is Mr Chevaldonné' citerias table with a chack of everything i did for this TP
+Here is Mr Chevaldonné' citerias table with a check of everything i did for this TP

  niveau |	description	 | status |	coeff | pénalités TP2 |	pénalités TP3
 ---|---|---|---|---|---